chriskalv/piNET/README.md

   + an automatic adblocker (via <b>piHole</b>) that optionally shows its current status on a nifty TFT display attached to the Raspberry Pi (via <b>PADD</b>),
   + an own Wireguard VPN server for remote access to the home network (via <b>piVPN</b>),
   + an uptime and response tracker for websites and/or clients on the network (via <b>Uptime Kuma</b>),
-  + a local website to encrypt text via PGP (via <b>Javascript PGP Encryption Service</b>),
+  + a local website to encrypt text via PGP (via <b>Javascript PGP Encryption Service</b> by Herbert Hanewinkel),
   + a reverse proxy server to redirect specified domain requests to local IPs on specified ports (via <b>Nginx</b>),
   + a device to encrypt all DNS requests for all clients on the network via HTTPS (via <b>Cloudflared</b>),
   + and an automatic & recurring backup for your entire Raspberry Pi (via <b>raspiBackup</b>).

-Needless to say, all of these applications/services can be installed on their own and none of them "requires" the other.
-However, the installation of the DoH service (<b>Cloudflared</b>) only makes sense in conjunction with the previous installation of <b>piHole</b> in this specific guide. <br>
+Needless to say, almost all of these applications/services can be installed on their own and none of them "requires" the other.
+However, hosting a local website (<b>PGP Encryption service</b>) obviously requires a web server (we use Nginx here, but it can be any other as well) and the installation of the DoH service (<b>Cloudflared</b>) only makes sense in conjunction with the previous installation of <b>piHole</b> in this specific guide. <br>
 Furthermore, <b>raspiBackup</b> can be used to back up the microSD of your Raspberry Pi to all kinds of hosts and/or cloud services.
 In my guide, however, I will only describe the backup configuration to a Synology NAS.

 | Finished piNET Device   |